 The actual Scientific Method is a collection of multiple techniques that make up a cyclic process.
 Of which there are multiple versions and variations.
 A simplification is below:

-- Create a research question based on your observations (Such as.
-"What would happen to Z if I change A?")
+- Ask questions based on your observations.
+(Such as, "What would happen to Z if I change A?")

 - Form a hypothesis.
 (Make a statement.
 "Since A behaves in X way, if Y is done Z should happen, because G." Or something of that sort.)

 - Make testable predictions based on your hypothesis.
 (This gives you something to test.
 It also limits the power of your bias to interpret your results to be what you wanted.
 For example, if you're testing the effectiveness of a cleaning fluid, you can't just clean a mess with it, inspect the result, and decide afterward that what you see is "pretty clean"; making a specific prediction beforehand, with guidelines to determine how you measure things, forces you to interpret whatever really happened.)

 - Test your hypothesis.
 (How does your hypothesis measure up to the data you gather?)

 - Refine your hypothesis.
 (There's always something inaccurate, imprecise, or just plain wrong with your initial hypothesis.)

 - Compare your hypothesis to current theories.
 (See how your latest hypothesis version fits in with the rest of scientific knowledge and develop a theory.)